 Try Plastic-Free Portables

 Whether packing lunches for yourself, your little ones, or for a family picnic or potluck, it’s easy to go plastic-free.
 Our girls use stainless steel lunch boxes that are dishwasher safe, and for larger gatherings we use glass food storage containers or a larger stainless steel container.
 You can also pack up your own washable cloth napkins and utensils instead of single-use plastic alternatives to reduce waste.

 I used to think I couldn’t survive without plastic wrap for packing up food and leftovers, but I haven’t used it for the past year and it turns out I’m alive and well!
 We now use silicone Stasher bags for snacks and cut up fruits, veggies, and herbs in the fridge, and we invested in stackable glass food storage containers for storing larger leftovers.
 This set is freezer, microwave and dishwasher safe.
 We’ve also used up all of our press and seal plastic bags and now buy these compostable freezer bags.

 One of the easiest habit shifts to implement is simply to bring your own reusable cloth bags to the shops.
 I keep a few cloth bags in my trunk, and I always carry a compact version and these mesh produce bags in my purse so I can opt out of the disposable bags that are offered at the grocery stores, and even department stores and boutiques.

 Being more environmentally friendly doesn’t mean you have to make huge overhauls to how you live, and it doesn’t have to take a lot of effort or money.
-If you’re looking to invest in some stylish and sustainable goods for your home, my favorite sources are Àplat, Wild Minimalist, Seed and Sprout, The Package Free Shop, and June Home Supply.
+If you’re looking to invest in some stylish and sustainable goods for your home, my favorite sources are Àplat, Seed and Sprout, The Package Free Shop, Bliss Haus, and June Home Supply.